 Why brands are using visual commerce

-Like the many examples of visual commerce, there are a variety of compelling reasons why it works.
-But it comes down to customer experience and connection
+Like the many examples of visual commerce, there’s a variety of compelling reasons why it works.
+But it comes down to three main things:

-It has become the marketer’s job to close this distance.
-How do you replicate the in-store experience — where shoppers can try things on or test them out — online?
-Making visual content the centerpiece of e-commerce experience helps close the gap between product and consumer and between in-store and online.
+Making visual content the centerpiece of the e-commerce experience helps close the gap between product and consumer and between in-store and online.

-What’s more, visual content can elicit a more emotional, personal reaction from consumers, allowing your brand to build an authentic connection with them.
-There is no better way to foster this connection than through social media.
+What’s more, visual content elicits the more emotional, personal content that today’s consumers crave, allowing your brand to build an authentic connection with them.
+There’s no better way to foster this connection than through social media and community content.

 Social media has had a big effect on marketing and e-commerce.
 You can call visual commerce a revolution in e-commerce marketing, but it’s really just the logical next step for an internet that’s increasingly visual and social.

-That means brands can and should use these influential platforms to leverage their own visual content and discover and engage with compelling content from customers.
+Brands can (and should) use these influential platforms to leverage their own visual content and discover and engage with compelling content from customers.

-As consumers, we like to see what people around us like, do, and buy.
-The smartest brands realize this and include visual CGC across their marketing mix — on social media, on product pages, in shoppable galleries on their website, and even in email marketing.
-According to the same survey, 66% of consumers are more likely to purchase a product if the website has social media posts with pictures and videos from real customers.
+As consumers, we turn to other consumers for reassurance — whether that’s a product review or a social post showing a product in action.
+The smartest brands realize this and include visual UGC across their marketing mix — on social media, on product pages, in shoppable galleries on their website, and in email marketing.
+Essentially, anywhere and everywhere consumers are.

 Whether as a way to share branded visual content or as a way to discover customer content, social media provides the optimal channel for visual commerce.